 The Company's board of directors adopted the 2021 Employee Stock Purchase Plan ("ESPP") in February 2021, the Company's stockholders approved the ESPP in March 2021 and it became effective on March 11, 2021.
-As of September 30, 2022, the ESPP authorizes the issuance of 525,492 shares of common stock under purchase rights granted to our employees.
+As of June 30, 2022, the ESPP authorizes the issuance of 525,492 shares of common stock under purchase rights granted to our employees.
 The number of shares of common stock reserved for issuance automatically increases on January 1 of each calendar year, through January 1, 2031, by the lesser of (i) 1% of the total number of shares of common stock outstanding on the last day of the fiscal year before the date of the automatic increase (determining on an as-converted to voting common stock basis, without regard to any limitations on the conversion of the non-voting common stock); and (ii) such number of shares of common stock that would cause the aggregate number of shares of common stock then reserved for issuance under the ESPP to equal 1,060,017 shares; provided that before the date of any such increase, the Company's board of directors may determine that such increase will be for a lesser amount of shares.
 The ESPP permits eligible employees, who elect to participate in an offering under the ESPP, to contribute up to 15% of their eligible earnings (as defined in the ESPP) towards the purchase of shares of common stock.
-Unless otherwise determined by the Company's board of directors, the price at which stock is purchased under the ESPP is equal to 85% of the fair market value of the Company's common stock on the commencement date of each offering period or the relevant purchase date, whichever is lower.
-There are certain service requirements for an employee to be eligible to participate in the ESPP, and no employee may purchase shares under the ESPP at a rate in excess of \$25,000 worth of common stock (as determined in accordance with the ESPP).
+Unless otherwise determined by the Company's board of directors, the price at which stock is purchased under the ESPP is equal to 85% of the fair market value of the Company's common stock on the commencement date of each offering period or the relevant purchase shares under the ESPP at a rate in excess of \$25,000 worth of common stock (as determined in accordance with the ESPP).
 Offering durations under the ESPP may not be longer than 27 months, and the Company may specify shorter purchase periods within each offering.
-The ESPP is co
+The ESPP is considered a compensatory plan as defined by the authoritative guidance for stock-based compensation.
+As of June 30, 2022, the ESPP had not yet been implemented